 When Alan Jones bought the Nag's Head in August 1993 he also bought the neighbouring shop and workshop to incorporate a restaurant and micro brewery, although the first record of beer brewing at the Nag's Head was in 1918.
 The ale brewed in the microbrewery was named “Old Emrys” after the oldest resident in Abercych.

-Steve and Tracy Miller purchased the Nag's Head and became the current owners and operators in July 2016.
-They have plans in time to re-open the brewery and to bring back the “Old Emrys”.
-They want to represent the pub’s history as well as that of the local community as much as possible with memorabilia recognising the traditions such as the coracle fishing, farming, and ironmongery.
+Dewi and Jacqui Davies purchased the Nag's Head and became the current owners in December 2019.
+They have plans in time to bring back the “Old Emrys” ale which was so popular with the locals and to increase the number of B&B rooms to meet the ever-increasing demand for good "restaurants with rooms".
+They also want to continue to represent the pub’s history as well as that of the local community as much as possible with memorabilia recognising the traditions such as the coracle fishing, farming, and ironmongery.
+The big "historical" news is that the famous "Rat Of Abercych" has returned to the Nags Head for 2019, and can be seen in all its glory in the backroom bar.